 - Exclusive letters discussing details of new projects, strategies, and plans I use to manage my wealth.

-If you read this far, consider subscribing to the free letters and getting to know me much better.
+If you have read this far, consider subscribing at least to the free letters and getting to know me better.